Why Committed Couples Have Better Sex

 'The primary mistake single people make is having sex seeking commitment and trust," explains Patterson.
 "They are actually auditioning to get the person.
 When you audition, you're a bit nervous and unsure because you aren't sure if you're liked.
 Once you have the role [commitment], you feel secure and the anxiety level decreases:'

 Continues Patterson, "You're in bondage auditioning and trying to please.
-Then afterwards there is the guilt they feel religiously.
+Then afterward there is the guilt they feel religiously.
 Those two things keep you from being free"

 Patterson, who founded The Love Clinic nine years ago and authored a book by the same title, is encouraging people to move toward marriage through her "Mission Get Married" project.
 Married for 20 years herself, Patterson believes that couples who marry feel a burden lifted in the bedroom.